My Car Starts Sometimes and Sometimes It Doesn’t [Electrical Issue!]

 Here is how to test the fuel pump relay:

-I would suggest you do multiple tests on the fuel pump relay. it An intermittent failing fuel pump relay is annoying and does not turn on the fuel pump at all times.
+I would suggest you do multiple tests on the fuel pump relay.
+An intermittent failing fuel pump relay is annoying and does not turn on the fuel pump at all times.

 Before pulling out injectors, you should first inspect the electric connectors of each fuel injector.
 If they are not properly supplying current, it can also cause intermittent starting of the car.